operand/agency/CONTRIBUTING.md

 ## Core Library Contributions

-Contributions to the core Agency library itself are encouraged as well, though expect more scrutiny.
+Contributions to the core Agency library are encouraged as well, though expect more scrutiny.

-There isn't a formal process yet aside from opening a PR and having it reviewed by maintainers, but other than bug fixes or small improvements, significant changes to the core library should be discussed in order to ensure alignment on design and implementation.
-If you're unsure, open an issue first to discuss.
+There isn't a complex process aside from opening a PR and having it reviewed by maintainers, but other than bug fixes or trivial improvements, significant changes to the core library should be discussed in order to ensure alignment on design and implementation.
+If you're unsure, open an issue or discussion first.

 A couple informal guidelines for core contributions: